AbbasSrour/notes/Work/ERP/Sales/Pricelist.md

 - [ ] Error required number received NAN for multuple fields when trying to save

 ## List
-- [ ] Reset To Draft should be under the edit action not last in the list
+- [ ] Reset To Draft should be under the edit action not last in the list.
-- [ ] Add Push To POS menu item for
+- [ ] Add Push To POS menu item for list item.
+- [ ]